openaustralia/alavetelitheme/README.md

 Note that the `install.rb` plugin point sets up a symlink to include local resource files within the Rails `public/` directory.

-Copyright (c) 2011 mySociety and Alexander Sadleir, released under the MIT license
+Copyright (c) 2011 mySociety, Alexander Sadleir & the OpenAustralia Foundation, released under the MIT license